poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 - Mutating the field because it's a non-private and non-final field
 - Mutating a final/private field using reflection

-This approach has the same problems exposed for the `Setter Injection` and additionally adds complexity due to mutation/reflection required, unfortunately this is a pretty common pattern used when a `Dependency Injection Framework` it's used.
+This approach has the same problems exposed for the `Setter Injection` and additionally adds complexity due to mutation/reflection required, unfortunately, this is a pretty common pattern used when a `Dependency Injection Framework` it's used.

 ## Realistic Example

-Every single `Hello World` example for any idea, concept, pattern, framework or library is super simple of understand and it just work fine, but when we need to implement in a real project things get more complicated and often as engineers we tend to try to solve the problem introducing new layers to the problem instead of understanding what is the real problem.
+Every single `Hello World` example for any idea, concept, pattern, framework or library is super simple of understand and it just works fine, but when we need to implement in a real project things get more complicated and often as engineers we tend to try to solve the problem introducing new layers to the problem instead of understanding what is the real problem.

 Now that we know the advantages of the `Dependency Injection Principle` using the `Constructor Injection` approach, let's create a more realistic example to see some inconveniences and how can we solve it without introducing a new layer to the mix.